evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ### Kafka Setup

-Kafka relies on Zookeeper to maintain configuration and leader election in the cluster, so both services must be started together.
-Kafka receives and buffers real-time data sent from producers—our simulated event script in this case.
+Kafka relies on Zookeeper (unless you're using Kafka V.4) to maintain configuration and leader election in the cluster, so both services must be started together.
+Kafka receives and buffers real-time data sent from producers, our simulated event script in this case.

 Here's an example docker-compose.yml snippet to spin up Kafka and Zookeeper locally using the Bitnami images: